jvitoralb/quality-assurance-app/backend/README.md

 }
 ```
 **Note:**
-- In case the text sent is in british english and was requested a british translation by the locale, the answer will still be a object with the keys `text` and `translation` but the translation value will be: `Everything looks good to me!`.
+- In case the text sent is in british english and was requested a british translation by the locale, the answer will still be an object with the keys `text` and `translation` but the translation value will be: `Everything looks good to me!`.